madebits/madebits.github.io/r/linux-csman.md

 `cryptsetup` requires names for devices and `csman.sh` follows same convention.
 The container names are prefixed with `csm-`.
 You can specify names in command and options either with `csm-` prefix, or without it.
 The name is used as part of mount folder.
 If you want to have a pre-known path to copy files consider specifying a name when opening the container using `-n name` option.
 If you specify no name, a random one is generated and printed out by *open* command.

 The open command is `open` or `o`.
-Secret is specified via `-s` option, if not set it tries to read secret from container file:
+Secret is specified via `-s` option, if not set it tries to read secret from container file slots:

 ```
 sudo csman.sh o container.bin -s secret.bin -ck -i e -ao @foo -k --- -n n1